 Complying development generally includes larger building works than exempt development.
 For this reason, 'sign off' by a buidling professional - known as a certifying authority - is needed.

 As long as the proposal fully meets the specific development standards, it can be determined by Council or an accredited certifier without the need for a full development application.

 More information about complying development can be found on the NSW Planning Portal.

-Anything that doesn’t meet the rules for exempt or complying development will need to get approval from Council by lodging a development application.
-See the next section of this page for tips on preparing a DA for your small business.
+See the next section of this page for information about preparing a DA for your small business.

 - description of the business

 - staff numbers

 - security measures (staff, CCTV, swipe entry, etc)